 ED3 is the third and last wide band label.
 They have "Made in England" between 9 & 12 o'clock, round the edge of the label, but they don’t have a groove in the pressing.

 Again, ED3 is the original label for many SXLs.
 But where ED2 is the original label, then ED3 is the second label.
 And where ED1 is the original label, ED3 is the third label.
 So, for example, if you have an SXL 2000 series with an ED3 label, then it is the third label.
 The lowest number original ED3 is SXL 6355 and the last ED3 is SXL 6448

 As you can see from all this, it can be hard to know which SXL 6000 series have which label as their original, first label.
 Over the 28 years Spiral Classics has been selling LPs, I have compiled a database of over 40,000 records that have been through my hands.
 So I've been able to use my database, together with research online, to establish what the original labels are.
-If you'd like to know what the original label is for any wide-band SXL 6000 series, whether ED1, ED2, or ED3 , you can look at my list of original labels.
+If you'd like to know what the original label is for any wide-band SXL 6000 series, whether ED1, ED2, or ED3 , you can look at my original labels resource.
 (All SXL 2000 series have ED1 as their original label, but I have included the 2000 series to note which ones weren't issued and which ones are part of a 2, 3 or 4 record set.)